 |20 duvet covers||0 duvet covers||It’s difficult because I haven’t made notes and don’t remember|

 Bad usability examples and conversion issues. is set as the default number of products in the cart.
 As a result, users need to take an additional step.
-They add a product to the cart and then select the number of units once more.
+They add a product to the cart and select the number of units.

 Layout issues with website pages

 Here is the golden rule of conversion rate optimization: Your website must look equally good in all browsers.
-When a layout falls apart, users will have difficulty completing the target action and may doubt your website’s credibility.
-Imagine a customer wants to place an order but fails because of the poor layout.
+Users will have difficulty completing the target action when a layout falls apart and may doubt your website’s credibility.
+Imagine a customer who wants to place an order but fails because of the poor layout.
 If you are lucky, they will reload the page and try again.
 If not, they will just stop using your services.
-Always remember about website usability analysis and fine-tune your UX to avoid this.
+Always remember website usability analysis and fine-tune your user experience to avoid this.

 Bad usability examples and conversion issues.
-Since the layout is broken, when you click the field, the screen automatically slides up.
+Since the layout is broken, the screen automatically slides up when you click the field.

 When the screen slides, it feels like a bump on the user conversion path.
 In case such layout issues persist, the customer will very likely leave.

-Poor usability examples and conversion issues.
+Poor user experience examples and conversion issues.
 Social media icons overlap the text on the page.

-Poor usability examples and design issues.
+Poor user experience examples and design issues.
 Text is incorrectly displayed on the responsive website.

 Text is the main type of content on most websites.
-It gives users what they are looking for on the web – information.
-Therefore, if your content is inconvenient to read, nobody will want to stay on such a website.
+This is because it gives users what they are looking for on the web – information.
+Therefore, nobody will want to stay on such a website if your content is inconvenient to read.